The Ink and the Appetizer: Navigating the Culinary Maze Post-Tattoo

 Foods that can Dehydrate:

-- Alcohol: Can thin the blood and hinder curing or mending, so limit or avoid it.
+- Alcohol: Can thin the blood and hinder healing, so limit or avoid it.

-- Excessive Caffeine: Too much caffeine can dehydrate you, which is not perfect for curing or mending.
+- Excessive Caffeine: Too much caffeine can dehydrate you, which is not perfect for healing.

 Foods that can Irritate the Skin: